I'm Every Woman (Whitney Houston recording): Commercial performance

-Houston's I'm Every Woman made her the first artist to send two songs to the top five of the Billboard Hot 100 since Madonna in 1985.
+Houston's "I'm Every Woman" made her the first artist to send two songs to the top five of the Billboard Hot 100 since Madonna in 1985.

 When "I'm Every Woman" was released, Houston's preceding single, "I Will Always Love You," was still at number one on the US Billboard Hot 100 (it remained there for eight more weeks).
 Immediately a week after its official release, the song debuted at number 66 for the week of January 9, 1993.
-In its sixth week on the chart, the song entered the top ten at number ten on February 13, 1993.
-In its seventh, the song climbed to its peak position of number four.
+In its sixth week on the chart, the song entered the top ten.
+The following week, February 20, the song climbed to its peak position of number four.
 In accomplishing this feat, Houston became the first artist since Madonna in April 1985 to land multiple songs inside the top five of the Billboard Hot 100.
-Houston was also the sixth overall artist after Madonna, Elvis Presley, the Beatles, Bee Gees and Donna Summer preceded her.
+Houston was also the seventh overall artist to accomplish this feat after Madonna, Elvis Presley, the Beatles, Bee Gees, Donna Summer and Michael Jackson preceded her.

-On March 13, Houston became the first artist of the Nielsen Soundscan era to chart three songs simultaneously inside the top 20 of the Billboard Hot 100 after "I'm Every Woman" and "I Will Always Love You" were joined by the third Bodyguard single, "I Have Nothing".
-It would remain inside the top ten for eight weeks and inside the top 40 for 19 weeks, eventually spending a total of 23 weeks altogether.
+On March 13, Houston became the first artist of the Nielsen Soundscan era to chart three songs simultaneously inside the top 20 of the Billboard Hot 100 after "I'm Every Woman" and "I Will Always Love You" were joined by the third Bodyguard single, "I Have Nothing" at number 11 while the former two tracks were numbers 5 and 7 respectively.
+"I'm Every Woman" would remain inside the top ten for eight weeks and inside the top 40 for 19 weeks, eventually spending a total of 23 weeks altogether.

 On the Hot R&B Singles chart, the song joined "I Will Always Love You" inside the top ten at number 10 on February 20.
 The song reached its peak position of number five on February 27.
 Like inside the Hot 100, the track would stay inside the top ten for eight weeks.